-Find A Lake > Saint Croix County > Cedar Lake
+Find A Lake > Polk County > Cedar Lake

 Cedar Lake was monitored by volunteers between 1986 and 2014.
 Volunteers monitor water clarity with a black and white Secchi disk.
 Some also collect water samples, which are sent to the State Lab of Hygiene to be analyzed.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
 Cedar Lake is also part of DNR's long term trend monitoring project.
 Additional monitoring has been done through projects funded in part by DNR Lake Grants and Aquatic Invasive Species Grants.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.

 |Cedar Lake - Deep Hole - Mid-Lake Off Demmings Point||563057||Map||2022||Details|